2022 Caerphilly County Borough Council election: Process

 The Local Government and Elections Wales Act 2021 made changes to the election system enabling 16 year olds to vote.
-Caerphilly County Borough launched a pilot scheme to increase voter participation, this will include being able to vote on the weekend before 5 May.
+Caerphilly County Borough launched a pilot scheme to increase voter participation, this would include being able to vote on the weekend before 5 May.
 A boundary review reduced the number of seats in the council from 73 to 69.
 Boundaries and member numbers were changed in all but six wards, Crosskeys, Hengoed, Llanbradach, St Cattwg, Ynysddu and Ystrad Mynach.